 Vector Embeddings

 When you think of data, you probably think of neatly organized numbers in spreadsheets.
 This type of data is called structured data because it can easily be stored in tabular format.
 But roughly 80% of today’s data is said to be unstructured.
 Examples of unstructured data are images, text (e.g., documents, social media posts, or emails), or time series data (e.g., audio files, sensor data, or video).
-The problem with unstructured data is that it is difficult to store it in an organized way so you can easily find what you are looking for.
+The problem with this type of data is that it is difficult to store it in an organized way so you can easily find what you are looking for.

 An example is how we numerically represent colors in the RGB system, where each number in the vector describes how red, green, or blue a color is.
-E.g., the following green color can be represented as [6, 205, 0]
+E.g., the following green color can be represented as [6, 205, 0] in the RGB system.

 But fitting more complex data, such as words, sentences, or text, into a meaningful series of numbers isn’t trivial.
-This is where ML models come in: ML models enable us to represent the meaning of, e.g., a word as a vector because they have learned to represent the relationship between different words in a vector space.
-These types of ML models are also called embeddings model or vectorizer.
+This is where Machine Learning models come in: Machine Learning models enable us to represent the contextual meaning of, e.g., a word as a vector because they have learned to represent the relationship between different words in a vector space.
+These types of Machine Learning models that can generate embeddings from unstructured data are also called embedding model or vectorizer.
+Below, you can see an example of the three-dimensional vector space of the RGB system with a few sample data points (colors).

-Depending on the ML model used, the data can be represented in different vector spaces.
-Vector spaces can differ in the number of dimensions ranging from tens to thousands, where the precision of the representation increases with increasing dimensions.
+Depending on the used embedding model, the data can be represented in different vector spaces, which can differ in the number of dimensions, ranging from tens to thousands, where the precision of the representation increases with increasing dimensions.
 In the color example, there are also different ways to represent a color numerically.
-E.g., you can represent the previous green color in the RGB system as [6, 205, 0]
+E.g., you can represent the previous green color in the RGB system as [6, 205, 0] or in the CMYK system as [97, 0, 100, 20].

 Vector embeddings numerically capture the semantic meaning of the objects in relation to other objects.
 Thus, similar objects are grouped together in the vector space, which means the closer two objects, the more similar they are.